Rade58/next-ecommerce-prisma/README.md

 cat components/Search.tsx
 ```

-## AND THIS IS API ROUTE FOR GETTING PRODUCT NAMES, AND FOR GETTING SLUGS
+## AND THIS IS API ROUTE FOR GETTING ALL PRODUCT NAMES, AND FOR GETTING ALL SLUGS

 ```
 cat pages/api/products/slugs.ts